SauceLLC/sauce4strava/README.md

 3. Go to chrome://extensions/ on your Chrome browser.

+4. Make sure "Developer mode" is checked.

-4. Click "Load unpacked extension..."
+5. Click "Load unpacked extension..."

-5. Navigate to the directoryy  where you cloned or unzipped strava-sauce and click "Open."
+6. Navigate to the directoryy  where you cloned or unzipped strava-sauce and click "Open."

 Compatibility